Courses in the Psychology Department cover a full range of topics within psychology.

 202 (1 credit) – Careers in Psychology.
 A survey of fields of psychology from the perspective of available career options.
 Activities, required skills, rewards, and external constraints that characterize different career paths are practiced and discussed in relation to students' abilities and interests.
 Required of psychology majors, but open to any interested student.
 No prerequisite.

-223 (3 credits) – Diversity in the Workplace.
+223 (3 credits) –Workplace Diversity.
 (University Core Curriculum) Examination of factors affecting the full utilization of women, racio-ethnic minorities, older workers, disabled workers and workers with nontraditional sexual orientations in the workplace.
 Individual processes, such as group identities, stereotyping, prejudice; group processes such as inter-group conflict; and organizational processes such as structural barriers and informal integration will be studied.
 The class utilizes a lecture and small discussion-section format with in-class, team, and individual exercises and projects.

 233 (3 credits) – Psychology of Gender in Diverse Context.
 (University Core Curriculum) The course examines how gender affects all aspects of our lives at the individual, societal and cultural levels.
 It will cover psychological theories and topics related to gender, and will examine issues of diversity, such as race/ethnicity, class, sexuality, disability and age as they interact with gender.